mkulesh/onpc/README.md

   - navigate to release directory
   - open the file build-linux.sh and adapt the parameter FLUTTER_PATH to the actual Flutter installation path
   - run the script build-linux.sh
-  - new compressed MusicControl-<version>-linux-x86_64.zip and a directory MusicControl-<version>-linux-x86_64 shall appear in the release directory
+  - new compressed `MusicControl-<version>-linux-x86_64.zip` and a directory `MusicControl-<version>-linux-x86_64` shall appear in the release directory

 * macos - contains macOS-specific code (Swift) and XCode project settings.
 There is no special features, only the standard macOS runner.
 To build macOS app:
   - navigate to release directory
   - open the file build-macos.sh and adapt the parameter FLUTTER_PATH to the actual Flutter installation path
   - run the script build-macos.sh
-  - new compressed file MusicControl-<version>-macos.dmg.zip shall appear in the release directory
+  - new compressed file `MusicControl-<version>-macos.dmg.zip` shall appear in the release directory

 * release - build scripts

 * res - string resources using within the app for all available translations.
 Stored as Android resource files.
 Can be converted to Flutter format using the script convert.sh

 * windows - contains Windows-specific code (C++) and Visual Studio project settings.
-There is no special features, only the standard macOS runner.
+Implements keyboard shortcuts for playback control.
 To build Windows app:
   - navigate to release directory
   - open the file build-windows.bat and adapt the parameter FLUTTER_PATH to the actual Flutter installation path
   - run the script build-windows.bat
-  - new file MusicControl-<version>-windows-x86_64.msix shall appear in the release directory
+  - new file `MusicControl-<version>-windows-x86_64.msix` shall appear in the release directory

 ## License
 Copyright © 2019-2023 by __Mikhail Kulesh__